CyberTimon/Powerpointer/README.md

 # PowerPoint Generator using Python-pptx and GPT 3.5
 This is a PowerPoint generator that uses Python-pptx and GPT 3.5 to generate beautiful and informative presentations.
-The tool is developed by CyberTimon and can be accessed by emailing timon@cybertimon.ch.

 ## Warning: The code for this tool is not professional and may require modifications to meet specific needs.